Baraajad231/X-O-Game/README.md

 ## Files Description

-- `main.py` – The main Python file that runs the game logic and GUI.
+- `xo.py` – The main Python file that runs the game logic and GUI.
 - `images/` – Folder containing the image assets for X and O.
 - `README.md` – This file.
 Contains a detailed explanation of the project.
+- `xo.pdf` – This file.
+Contains a flow chart determind how the game run.
+- `xo.ico` – The icon of the game.

 ---